-In the sketch, the loop executes every 2 ms. Each loop, the digital input is read, and compared to the value from the previous loop.
-Only when the two values match is the input considered stable.
+In the sketch, the loop executes every 2 ms. Each loop, the digital input is read and compared to the value from the previous loop.
+If the digital input signal is still bouncing, we don't yet update the reported value.
+Only when two successive values match is the input considered stable.